Britain warns Russia of sanctions on oligarchs if Ukraine is invaded | Law-Order

 Russia denies any such plan and is demanding security guarantees including a promise by NATO never to let Kyiv join the alliance.
 Russian officials say the West is gripped by Russophobia and has no right to lecture Moscow on how to act after NATO's intake of central and eastern European countries as members, closer to Russia, since the Cold War ended.
 The United States has developed specific sanctions packages for both Russian elites who meet the criteria and their family members, and these efforts are being pursued in coordination with U.S. allies and partners, the senior U.S. official said.

 She said London should be able to target "any company of interest to the Kremlin and the regime in Russia" and that "there would be nowhere to hide for Putin's oligarchs".
+Truss will outline her approach later on Monday.
 Britain has imposed sanctions on about 180 people and 48 entities since Russia annexed Crimea form Ukraine in 2014. https://www.gov.uk/government/publications/the-uk-sanctions-list

 On the sanctions list are six people Britain says are close to Putin: businessmen Yuri Kovalchuk, Arkady Rotenberg and Nikolai Shamalov, former KGB officer Sergei Chemezov, Russian Security Council Secretary Nikolai Patrushev and Federal Security Service (FSB) chief Alexander Bortnikov.
 The sanctions allow Britain to freeze individual assets and ban individual from entering the United Kingdom.